quartiq/idsp/README.md

 ## Lowpass, Lockin

-Fast, infinitely cascadable, first-order lowpass and the corresponding integration into a lockin amplifier algorithm.
+Fast, infinitely cascadable, first- and second-order lowpass and the corresponding integration into a lockin amplifier algorithm.

+## FIR filters

+Fast `f32` symmetric FIR filters, optimized half-band filters, half-band filter decimators and integators and cascades.